finos/common-domain-model/docs/contribution.md

     change, for example, the data type and attributes should be named and the before/after states of the model explained, along with a justification in which the issue is summarised.
+3. They should also embed a link to the Pull Request containing the change, to enable users to inspect those changes in details.
-3. If the release notes describe mapping rules, there should be explicit information about the examples affected and the change in resulting values for those examples.
+4. If the release notes describe mapping rules, there should be explicit information about the examples affected and the change in resulting values for those examples.
-4. If the release is documentation, it should specify exactly where the document was changed and why.
+5. If the release is documentation, it should specify exactly where the document was changed and why.
-5. Special formatting rules related to use of the MD mark-up language:
+6. Special formatting rules related to use of the MD mark-up language:
     1. Headline should begin with a `#`, as in the above example, so that it appears correctly formatted in Html
     2.  `*` before and after text (no space) for bold